 Under the EU legislation, the waiver will initially only apply to SPCs that are applied for on or after 01 July 2019.
 From 02 July 2022, it will also apply to SPCs that were applied for before 01 July 2019, but only if they had not taken effect before 01 July 2019.
 It is also subject to a number of conditions.

-Post-Brexit: regulatory-based protection for medicines
+Regulatory-based protection for medicines

 After the end of the transition period, there will also be changes in the regulation of human and veterinary medicines and the various forms of regulatory-based protection available.
 For medicines, existing MAs granted centrally by the EMA will automatically be converted into UK MAs after the transition period.
 Existing UK MAs based on the mutual recognition or decentralised procedures will be unaffected.